 Our entry beds welcome visitors with successive splashes of color throughout the growing season.
 These plantings are anchored with hardy perennials that gracefully blend into the the backdrop of native boreal forest.
 Varieties of plants in the entry are generally moose resistant as this area is outside of the tall fence that protects our display gardens from these herbivores.

-ENTRY PLAZA & SHADE GARDEN
+PLAZA & SHADE GARDEN

 Multiple varieties of Primrose (Primula), a flowering crabapple tree (Malus), hardy perennials, and container annuals that thrive in shady locations are featured in the welcome area just inside the entry gate.
 A small sheltered kiosk contains information for gardeners, birders, visitors, and homeowners.